tharanees/javascript-demo/README.md

 ## Features

 - **Public dataset integration** – streams CoinMarketCap listings for hundreds of assets when available.
-- **Offline resilience** – automatically falls back to a bundled CoinCap snapshot with synthetic drifts when outbound network access is blocked.
+- **Offline resilience** – automatically falls back to a bundled market snapshot with synthetic drifts when outbound network access is blocked.
 - **GraphQL API** – rich query surface for market summaries, movers, distributions, dominance and more.
 - **WebSocket updates** – pushes live asset snapshots to all connected clients for real-time interactivity.
 - **Service-first backend** – modular `services/` layer powers analytics calculations and history tracking.